 Chromium is important to the enhancement of insulin activity.
 Studies show that people with type 2 diabetes have lower blood levels of chromium than those without the disease.
 Yes, chromium can help reverse insulin resistance associated with PCOS.
-It excites your insulin receptors and allows blood glucose to get into your cells.
+It activates your insulin receptors and allows blood glucose to get into your cells.

 Research findings in diabetics are consistent: chromium has a positive effect on fasting insulin values and on hemoglobin A1C.
 Plus, chromium can be added to conventional anti-diabetes medications to improve results.
-Chromium increases can improve coronary disease risks in diabetic and nondiabetic people.
+Chromium \ can improve coronary disease risks in diabetic and nondiabetic people.

 In women with PCOS, studies show that 1000mcg/day of chromium can lower fasting blood sugar and insulin levels.